victoriapascal/gutsmash/README.md

 Development & Funding
 ---------------------

-The development of antiSMASH was started as a collaboration of the Department of Microbial Physiology and Groningen Bioinformatics Centre of the University of Groningen, the Department of Microbiology of the University of Tübingen, and the Department of Bioengineering and Therapeutic Sciences at the University of California, San Francisco.
-With the move of the PIs and developers, development continues now at the Manchester Institute of Biotechnology, the Bioinformatics Group at Wageningen University and The Novo Nordisk Foundation Center for Biosustainability in Lyngby.
+The development of gutSMASH is collaboration between the Bioinformatics Department at Wageningen University and Research and the Department of Bioengineering at Stanford University.
+This work has also been possible thanks to the technical support the Novo Nordisk Foundation Center for Biosustainability provided.

-antiSMASH development was/is supported by the GenBiotics program of the Dutch Technology Foundation (STW), which is the applied-science division of The Netherlands Organisation for Scientific Research (NWO) and the Technology Programme of the Ministry of Economic Affairs (grant STW 10463), GenBioCom program of the German Ministry of Education and Research (BMBF) grant 0315585A, the German Center for Infection Research (DZIF) and the Novo Nordisk Foundation.

 Publications
 ------------

-See http://antismash.secondarymetabolites.org/#!/about for information on citing antiSMASH.
+See http://antismash.secondarymetabolites.org/#!/about for information on citing gutSMASH.

 Installation